ra1376/kafka_validate/readme.md

 ## Project Setup

 The project is divided into python, docker , shell scripts.

 In order to run the project below setups are required to be installed.

 (1) Docker engine CE or any other Docker distributions.

 (2) For Kafka distribution we are using Confluent docker base image along with zookeeper, if required the images latest version can be used.

 (3) scripts / files:
     *  PYTHON SCRIPTS
-    (a) message_setup.py -- This scripts creates sample data for our input topic, along with our topic creations. script is using a sample data file for loading multiple messages to input topic available under /sample_data/sample_json.txt , the values can be modified based on requirement, this script will be doing our initial load by loading all the data/json values into input topic of the kafka broker .
+    (a) message_setup.py -- This scripts creates sample data for our input topic, along with our topic creations.script is using a sample data file for loading multiple messages to input topic available under /sample_data/sample_json.txt , the values can be modified based on requirement, this script will be doing our initial load by loading all the data/json values into input topic of the kafka broker .
     (b) consumer_client.py -- This consumer client access the messages produced to input topic and then parses the timestamp(ISO-8601) and convert them  to UTC (ISO-8601), for doing this it calls a separate class written under '/kafka_class/validate_kafka_class.py' which does the work for processing the data and producing messaages to target topic.
     (c) validate_kafka_class.py -- This is the main class written to do most of the work (connecting to kafka cosumer/producer, subscribing to Kafka,topic, process ilformed timestamps, set configuration variables ).

     * SHELL SCRIPTS